 - Make the pesto by combining all of the ingredients in a food processor.
 Mix until smooth, scraping down the sides as needed.

-- Dive into this pesto chicken salad right away or let it sit in the fridge for a few hours.
+- Enjoy immediately or let it sit in the fridge for a few hours.
 It gets more and more delicious.
 Enjoy!

 Notes